-U.S. stocks hit new record highs and 10-year Treasury yields traded below the 14-month peak.
-The International Monetary Fund (IMF) raised its forecast for global growth to 6% for this year - the highest since the 1970s - citing unprecedented public spending especially in the U.S. We expect equities and other risk assets to be supported by the new nominal - a more muted response of government yields to stronger growth and higher inflation than in the past as central banks lean against any sharp yield rises.
+U.S. stocks hit new record highs and 10-year Treasury yields dropped to the lowest level in more than a month.
+Major U.S. banks reported positive earnings for the first quarter.
+We expect equities and other risk assets to be supported by the new nominal - a more muted response of government yields to stronger growth and higher inflation than in the past as central banks lean against any sharp yield rises.